WHAT IS WELLE BY JENNI HOUSTON

 These “stuck” survival states are the body’s way of navigating unresolved energy.
 To move through these survival responses, turn off the threat alarm, and release the stored energy we need to access somatic and physiological resources, tools, and exercises and consciously implement them.

-The Welle Method helps you understand how your body responds to stress and how to work with these sensations and survival responses.
+My method helps you understand how your body responds to stress and how to work with these sensations and survival responses.
 Working together, we help you slowly increase tolerance for uncomfortable bodily sensations and suppressed emotions, while facilitating the release of the trapped survival energy stuck in the body somatically.
-Using a bottom-up approach, the Welle Method combines mindful movement, breathwork, inner core health, Polyvagal Theory fundamentals, somatic body-mind experiencing, and intuitive healing to help you befriend your nervous system and let go of anxiety, shame, and perfection.
+Using a bottom-up approach, Welle combines mindful movement, breathwork, inner core health, Polyvagal Theory fundamentals, somatic body-mind experiencing, and intuitive healing to help you befriend your nervous system and let go of anxiety, shame, and perfection.